 Beryllium-Associated Worker Registry Dashboard (2018)

-Enhancements to facilitate the user experience include features such as topical sections and tabs, navigation features such as mouse-overs with data details, and other helpful functions that allow users to quickly examine information.
+Enhancements to facilitate the user experience include topical sections and tabs, navigation features such as mouse-overs with data details, and other helpful functions that allow users to quickly examine information.
 Users are able to explore the standard metrics and results of data analyses for the BAWR through an interrelated series of graphics and tables to provide a comprehensive overview of Registry demographics, health monitoring, and exposure activities.

 - To interact with the data explorer, hover over any of the graphics on the screen and click on your selection for more information.